 You can take many steps to pave the way for a successful recovery:

-- Know your triggers: Being aware of what your weaknesses and tough areas are will help you pinpoint people, places and circumstances that you need to avoid.
+- Know your triggers: Knowing your weaknesses and challenging areas will help you pinpoint people, places, and circumstances you need to avoid.

 - Have a support group: Pull your friends and family members in close to you as you recover.
 Find a support group with people who understand your addiction and can relate to the victories and struggles you’re facing.
 Make attendance in meetings a regular part of your life.

-- Set attainable goals: There’s nothing more motivating than achieving a goal after putting in time and hard work.
-Make your goals specific, measurable and realistic.
-Put them on a sticky note, put reminders on your phone or schedule weekly check-ins to keep them front and center.
+- Set attainable goals: There’s nothing more motivating than achieving a goal after putting in the time and hard work.
+Make your goals specific, measurable, and realistic.
+Put them on a sticky note, put reminders on your phone, or schedule weekly check-ins to keep them front and center.